How to work out what to do with your time

 2️⃣ Reflect on your list of activities

-You now have a list of at least seven activities that you like or think are important.
-Look over your list and answers these questions:
+You now have at least seven activities you enjoy or value.
+Look back at your list and answer these questions:

-🤔 What makes these activities enjoyable or rewarding for me?
+🤔 What makes each activity enjoyable or meaningful to me?

 🤔 What do these activities have in common?

-Be clear, specific and concrete in your answers.
-They can help you understand your life purpose better.
+Be clear and concrete in your answers.
+Specific details will help you see connections and get closer to understanding your life purpose.

 3️⃣ Formulate your life purpose

-Write down your life purpose activities in a way that includes the three parts above.
+Write down your life purpose activities using the three parts above.
 For example:

 for [who or what you do this activity for]

-to [the positive change for who or what you do this activity>.
+to [the positive change or impact it creates].

 Examples of life purpose activities:

-🖊️ I write inspirational self-help books for teenagers to give them insights and tools to better handle negative emotions and navigate their lives more easily.
+🖊️ I write inspirational self-help books for teenagers to give them tools and insights for handling negative emotions and navigating life more confidently.

-🖌️ I make beautiful paintings for art lovers to provide works of art that can be enjoyed for centuries.
+🖌️ I create paintings for art lovers to offer beauty that can be enjoyed for generations.

-🐶 I work at our local animal shelter to care for and protect stray, lost, and abandoned pets until they are reunited with their owners or adopted.
+🐶 I volunteer at a local animal shelter to care for stray, lost, and abandoned pets until they’re reunited with their owners or adopted.

 4️⃣ Reflect regularly on your life purpose

-Every so often, like once a month, set aside time to reflect on your life purpose and update the activities if needed.
-During this reflection, consider what has changed in your life, what new interests you’ve discovered, and if there are any new ways you want to make a difference.
-Discovering your life purpose might take weeks or even months, so be patient—it’s worth the effort.
-Remember, your life purpose is an evolving journey, not a fixed destination.
+Set aside time every month to reflect on your life purpose and update your activities as needed.
+Consider what has changed in your life, what new interests you’ve discovered, and any new ways you want to make a difference.
+Discovering your life purpose can take weeks or months, so be patient; it is worth the effort.
+Remember, your life purpose is a journey that evolves, not a fixed destination.

 Additional tips

-👉 Practice self-compassion: Discovering your life purpose can be a challenging process.
-Self-compassion helps you treat yourself with kindness and understanding during moments of doubt or difficulty.
+👉 Practice self-compassion: Discovering your life purpose can be challenging.
+Treat yourself with kindness and understanding during moments of doubt or difficulty.

 👉 Seek inspiration: Read books, watch documentaries, or listen to talks from people who have found their life purpose.
-Their journeys can provide insights and inspiration for your own.
+Their journeys can provide insights for your own.

-👉 Get feedback: Talk to friends, family, or mentors about what they see as your strengths and interests.
-They might offer perspectives you haven’t considered.
+👉 Get feedback: Talk to friends, family, or mentors about your strengths and interests.
+They may offer perspectives you haven’t considered.

 👉 Stay open-minded: Be open to new experiences and ideas.
-Life purpose can be found in unexpected places or activities you haven’t tried before.
+Purpose can appear in unexpected places or activities you haven’t tried before.

-👉 Be patient: Finding your purpose is a process that can take time.
-Don’t rush it; allow yourself the space to explore and reflect.
+👉 Be patient: Finding your purpose takes time.
+Don’t rush.
+Allow yourself the space to explore and reflect.

-👉 Handle unhelpful thoughts and feelings: Defuse or question unhelpful thoughts and make room for difficult feelings, which can be particularly useful in navigating the uncertainties and anxieties that come with exploring your life purpose.
+👉 Handle unhelpful thoughts and feelings: Defuse or question unhelpful thoughts and make room for difficult feelings.
+This helps navigate the uncertainties and anxieties that come with exploring your life purpose.

-Remember, discovering your life purpose is a deeply personal journey.
+Discovering your life purpose is a deeply personal journey.
 It’s about finding what makes you feel alive and fulfilled.
+To bring that purpose into your daily life, explore my article: How to live more in line with your life purpose.

 References